-Savanna Tented Game Lodge provides a surprisingly comfortable home base for a South African family safari at Sabi Sands, South Africa.
+Savanna Tented Game Lodge provides a surprisingly comfortable home base for a Sabi Sands safari for familes in South Africa.

 The Savannah Tented Game Lodge (+27 (013) 751 2474; address: P.O.
 Box 3619, White River 1240, South Africa) has only nine “suites” or tents, guaranteeing a maximum of eighteen people on safari at any time.
 Set on a permanent base with stucco walls, working windows and A/C, the overhead is canvassed like a real tent.
 Inside we find embroidered linens, a marbled bathroom with sunken bath, a glass walled shower, double sinks and separate toilet.
 So much for roughing it in the Bush!

 To see wild animals up close and personal, Savanna is a great place to start, but safety issues are serious.
 The tents are not fenced in and animals wander around the campsite at will; between sunset and sunrise even adults are escorted to and from their tents by a security guard.
 That is why Savanna welcomes children over 7 years only.

 It’s still dark as we gulp down hot coffee following a 5am wake-up call, before boarding the specially equipped Land Rover for our first game-viewing expedition.
 Duncan, our driver, guide, head ranger and camp manager all in one, works as a team with Ephraim, his “spotter” who sits perched over the left front wheel.